 You can apply a vertical flip or 90 degrees clockwise rotation to the source media in the Geometry Layout Area, or to a UV selection in the UV Layout Area.
 To flip, select a control point and press F key, or right-click on a control point and select Transform>Flip from the drop-down menu.
 To rotate, select a control point and press R key, or right-click on a control point and select Transform>Rotate Indexes from the drop-down menu.

-You can change the mesh subdivision of a patch to achieve more control over the geometry transformations.
+You can change the density of the mesh grid to achieve more control over the image geometry correction.

-To change the mesh subdivision, use the related keyboard shortcut, or right-click in the Patch Editor work area and select Grid/[Function] from the drop-down menu.
+To change the mesh grid density, use the related keyboard shortcut, or right-click in the Patch Editor work area and select Grid/[Function] from the drop-down menu.

 Available functions and related keyboard shortcuts: